 But for the folks like myself, there may be one or more reasons to consider the “Un-Retired Lifestyle” or the “Never Retirement Lifestyle”.
 You get to continue doing the work you love, and still have plenty of time for enjoyable activities.

 I personally decided to become an Un-Retired Entrepreneur because I truly enjoy what I do.
 That does not mean I won’t cut back or eliminate aspects of my current work status, but it does mean I will always be involved in those things in which I am most passionate.

 In human services, I have been most fortunate to have been able to touch the lives of many adults and children with specific challenges in their life doing counseling and rehabilitation work.
-This has scanned the spectrum from children and adults with autism and developmental challenges, to children on probation, gang-affiliated, and mental health challenges.
+This has spanned the spectrum from children and adults with autism and developmental challenges, to children on probation, gang-affiliations, and mental health challenges.

 On the business side, I have enjoyed working in the world of technology through business development activities in the executive search world as well as mergers and acquisitions.
 I have also helped companies grow and increase their brand in a variety of industries.